lucianolima00/laravel-grid-view/README.md

             },
             'filter' => false, // If false, then column will be without a search filter form field.
             'format' => [ // Set special formatter.
 If $row->icon value is a url to image, it will be inserted in to 'src' attribute of <img> tag.
-                'class' => Itstructure\GridView\Formatters\ImageFormatter::class, // REQUIRED.
+                'class' => Lucianolima00\GridView\Formatters\ImageFormatter::class, // REQUIRED.
 For this case it is necessary to set 'class'.
                 'htmlAttributes' => [ // Html attributes for <img> tag.
                     'width' => '100'
                 ]